• Free shipping on all orders

 1. Beagles Are Big Talkers

 Few dogs vocalize as much as a Beagle.
-In fact, the name “Beagle” is believed to come from the French word beagueule, which means “gaped throat.”
+The name “Beagle” is believed to come from the French word baguette, which means “gaped throat.”
 The Beagle can make three different sounds, including a yodel-like sound used in hunting and a howl.
-Though the Cane Corso is not a particularly vocal breed, it’s possible for a mixed pup to get more of those chatty genes.
+Though the Cane Corso is not a particularly vocal breed, a mixed pup can get more of those chatty genes.

 2. Cani Corsi Are Ancient Dogs